cicl-iscl/cicl-iscl.github.io/index.md

 The course requires good programming skills, a working knowledge of machine learning and NLP, and strong (self) motivation.
-This typically means a highly motivated Mater's or advanced Bachelor's student in computational linguistics or related departments (e.g., computer science, artificial intelligence, cognitive science).
-If  you are unsure, please contact the instructor.
+This typically means a highly motivated master's or advanced Bachelor's student in computational linguistics or related departments (e.g., computer science, artificial intelligence, cognitive science).
+If  you are unsure whether this course is for you, please contact the instructor.

 ## Shared tasks